Abhivyakti — Finding Their Voice (Official Poster)

 Writer · Director · Co-Producer

-I had watched, in families around me, what happens to children with disabilities when the system has no place for them — not cruelty, exactly, but a collective failure of imagination.
-The child is present but treated as absent.
-That gap between presence and recognition is what I wanted to put on screen.
+I grew up in the Mithila region.
+I know these villages, these dialects, this weave of warmth and prejudice.
+I had watched, in families around me, what happens to children with disabilities when the system has no place for them.
+The child is present, but treated as absent.
+I wanted to put that on screen.

 What People Are Saying